Heat pumps have come a long way since their introduction to the market in the 1950s.

 As the leading experts in heat pump tech in Denver, we will tell you that the short answer to the question “Do Heat Pumps actually work in cold climates?” is Yes.
-New heat pump models can produce all or the majority of the heating demand of your home.
-Learn more about how these systems work below.

 Cold climate heat pumps were previously not considered a viable option for homes in colder climates like Colorado until recently.
 However, with advancements in technology, these systems are becoming more popular among homeowners looking for an alternative to traditional heating methods.